doncandela/mgah/mgah.md

 - Operating systems other than Linux (Windows, macOS...).

 - Computer languages other than Python such as C++.

+- GPUs other than NVIDIA, except some brief mentions of AMD ROCm and Mac MPS support in the section [Non-NVIDIA GPUs](#non-nvidia) below.

 - Direct, low-level programming of GPUs in CUDA-C++  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which are briefly covered).